-The Olympic Peninsula is full of great places to bike, hike or stroll.
-Whether you want to burn up the miles on our challenging mountains or just wish to sedately pedal with family along the sedate Discovery Trail bike pathway.
-Access to the Olympic Discovery Trail is as close as our back gate and a short downhill ride.
-Next, decide if you’ll turn east and ride over the Railroad Bridge and into Sequim, or if you’ll head west toward Pt.
-Angeles and the glorious route that takes you alongside the Strait of Juan de Fuca.
+Whether you want to burn up the miles on our challenging mountains or just wish to sedately pedal with family along the sedate Discovery Trail bike pathway, the Olympic Peninsula is a great place to hike, bike, and stroll.
+Access to the Olympic Discovery Trail is as close as a short ride away.
+Then decide if you’ll turn east and ride over the Railroad Bridge and into Sequim, or if you’ll head west toward Port Angeles and the glorious route that takes you alongside the Strait of Juan de Fuca.

-The public transportation system is reasonably priced and bike friendly, and can help facilitate a one way trip.
-Not only is it “green” and environmentally conscientious to forego using our cars for nearby trips you’ll burn calories too.
-Thanks to the Discovery Trail you don’t have to share the road with cars, go ahead and ride into Sequim, visit the Hurricane Coffee Company for an espresso or an ice cream.
+The public transportation system is reasonably priced and bike friendly, and can help facilitate a one -way trip.
+Not only is it “green” and environmentally conscientious to forego using our cars for nearby trips, you’ll burn calories too.
+Thanks to the Discovery Trail ,you don’t have to share the road with cars.
+Go ahead and ride into Sequim and visit the Hurricane Coffee Company for an espresso or an ice cream.

 Forget your bicycle or don’t own one?
-Ben's Bikes in Sequim has excellent equipment for sale and rent, and a full service repair shop.
+Ben's Bikes in Sequim has excellent equipment for sale and rent,as well as a full service repair shop.

-Runners and walkers will enjoy the Olympic Discovery Trail too, the scenic vistas from every direction and excellent condition of this paved trail make it a favorite among outdoor enthusiasts of all sorts.
+Runners and walkers enjoy the Olympic Discovery Trail too, with its scenic vistas from every direction.
+The excellent condition of this paved trail make it a favorite among outdoor enthusiasts of all sorts.
 Visit the Olympic Peninsula YMCA for an indoor workout in PA or Sequim.

 Kayaking and Rafting

-Whether you wish to explore the protected lakes and bays, or if rapids and the more challenging waters of the Strait are on your agenda, the Olympic Peninsula has it all.
+Whether you wish to explore the protected lakes and bays, or get an adrenaline rush riding the rapids of the more challenging waters of the Strait, the Olympic Peninsula has it all.
 Kayak rentals and sales are available from Dungeness Kayak in Sequim or Olympic Raft and Kayaking Port Angeles.
-Guided kayak tours are popular for groups large and small and are both safe and and activity that all ages can do and enjoy.
+Guided kayak tours are safe for all ages and groups large or small.

 Birdwatching & Elk Spotting

-Elk spotting is a popular activity in Sequim.
-Home to a resident population of Roosevelt Elk they can seem to be posing for the photographer.
-Best spots to look are in the Pt.
-Williams area on Schmuk Road.
-Birdwatching is also a popular pastime, and the Audubon societyin Sequim has a superb facility at the Dungeness River Center.
-Their annual Peninsula Bird Festival in April.
+Elk spotting is a popular activity in Sequim, and is the home to a population of Roosevelt Elk.
+Best spots to look are in the Port Williams area on Schmuk Road.
+Birdwatching is also a popular pastime, and the Audubon society in Sequim has a superb facility at the Dungeness River Center.
+Their annual Peninsula Bird Festival is in April.

 Whale Watching & Eco-Cruises

-Based in Pt.
-Angeles and new this year, Expeditions Northwest offers an assortment of trips in our nearby waters that will leave you breathless.
+New this year, Expeditions Northwest in Port Angeles offers an assortment of trips in our nearby waters that will leave you breathless.
 You haven’t really experienced the Pacific Northwest until you’ve done it by sea.

-Whale watching trips depart regularly from Pt.
-Townsend throughout the season, one popular operator, the Puget Sound Express has been taking passengers on whale watching trips for over 20 years.
+Whale watching trips depart regularly from Port Townsend throughout the season.
+The Puget Sound Express has been taking passengers on whale watching trips for over 20 years.

 Fishing, Crabbing & Boating